-In 2015, the region's housing authorities plan to foster and maintain affordable housing through education and training for low and moderate income households.
+In 2016, the region's housing authorities plan to foster and maintain affordable housing through education and training for low and moderate income households.
+In addition, the Regional Council is actively fostering smart growth policies to its member cities which include higher density transit oriented developments based on the centers design.
 The housing authorities also offer homeownership opportunities such as down payment assistance.